Cgree791/ClickRush/README.md

   *⚠️ Warning:* Going above 100 CPS may cause lag or freezing depending on your system.

 - 🎯 **Toggle Key**
-  Set your own hotkey to start/stop clicking.
+  Choose your own hotkey to start/stop clicking.
-  - Most keys are supported.
+  - ✅ Supported: Letters, numbers, symbols
-  - ❌ Not supported: `Shift`, `Enter`, `Tab`, `Escape`, `Backspace` (Some keys may insert a cube and doesn't work).
+  - ❌ Not supported: `Shift`, `Enter`, `Tab`, `Escape`, `Backspace`
-  - ✅ Supported: Letters, numbers, symbols.
+    *(Some unsupported keys may insert a cube or not function correctly)*

 - 🖱️ **Mouse Button Support**
   - Left or right click
   - Single or double-click mode

 - 💻 **Simple UI**
   Built with `tkinter`.
-Minimal and clean, does the job without slowing you down.
+Minimal and clean — does the job without slowing you down.

 ---